Enter your email address to subscribe to RxTrace and receive notifications of new posts by email. (About one per week on Mondays)

 The Supply Network Blog is a fairly new publication of TraceLink, the successor to SupplyScape, my former employer.
 I look forward to hearing more from their blog in the future so I recently subscribed.
 Check it out and see what you think.

-One Response to “PDMA Lawsuit Resolved?”
+One thought on “PDMA Lawsuit Resolved?”

-Dirk…it is a rare day indeed when I beat you to topical and insightful news!
+1. Dirk…it is a rare day indeed when I beat you to topical and insightful news!

 I do think that the question of "what's next" for PDMA ties very nicely into your previous post "What are Pedigree Laws Trying to Accomplish…".